Elmslie typology: Type 1

 Characterized by having scalloped ends, and clipped backs, these types of blades are most famous for appearing in the Maciejowski Bible.
-Often times these specific blades are mounted on a ‘knife like’ hilt with a whittle tang, which may or may not be curved.
-Elmslie at times has described these as both ‘proto-messer’ or ‘messer adjacent’, since they are more knife like in construction than sword like in their mounting.
+Often these specific blades are mounted on a ‘knife like’ hilt with a whittle tang, which may or may not be curved.
+Elmslie at times has described these as both ‘proto-messer’ or ‘messer adjacent’, since they are more knife-like in construction than sword-like in their mounting.
 There is some indication that they may be related to Northern Italian forms of tool/weapon which may have been called Falcastro, and this is an ongoing area of research.
 In contemporary popular culture and among modern sword makers this style of sword often is named a “bible chopper” after its appearance in the Maciejowski Bible.